-Students on short courses: if you will be studying on a course of six months or less, you may not be able to open a bank account, or may find it very difficult to do so.
+Students on short courses: if you will be studying on a course of six months or less, you may not be able to open a bank account, or you may find it very difficult to do so.
 Check whether your bank at home has links with any UK banks that might help you set up a UK bank account.

 Basic bank accounts

-A basic bank account has fewer benefits than an international student account, but is simpler to open and there are no charges.
+A basic bank account has fewer benefits than an international student account, but is easier to open and there are no charges.

 Guidance on opening a basic bank account and a list of the banks that offer basic accounts is available on the UK Council for International Student Affairs website.

 International student bank accounts

-An international student bank account will have more benefits than a basic account, but often requires you to maintain a minimum balance or pay a monthly fee.
+An international student bank account has more benefits than a basic account, but often requires you to maintain a minimum balance or pay a monthly fee.

 A number of banks offer international student bank accounts, including: